openstack/charm-guide/doc/source/community/doc-contrib/adding-new-content.rst

 Assuming that the specific pieces of work have been identified they each need to be published in the appropriate location, with the right tools, and in the correct format.
 The following sub-sections provide an outline of each documentation source.
-A :ref:`table <doc_sources_summary>` summarising these sources is given in the next section.
+A :ref:`summary <doc_sources_summary>` of these sources is given on the parent page.

 OpenStack Charm Guide
 ^^^^^^^^^^^^^^^^^^^^^